-G-d tells Moses to go before Pharaoh and ask him to let the Israelites leave Egypt.
+The Torah portion this Sabbath continues having G-d telling Moses to go before Pharaoh and ask him to let the Israelites leave Egypt.
 Moses responds that Pharaoh will not listen and apologetically explains that, because of a speech impediment, he is not the right person to represent the Jewish people.
-G-d answers that Moses’ brother Aaron will accompany him as a spokesman.
-Aaron and Moses appear before Pharaoh to request freedom for the Israelites.
-Pharaoh refuses, and seven of the ten plagues are set upon Egypt.
-Pharaoh remains stubborn and will not let the Israelites go.
+G-d answers that Moses’ brother Aaron will accompany him as the spokesman.
+Moses and Aaron go to Pharaoh to request freedom for the Israelites.
+Pharaoh refuses, and the seven of the ten plagues are set upon Egypt.
+Pharaoh’s continues to be stubborn and will not let the Israelites go.

 Rabbi Helene Ainbinder